Nadaswaram: An Endangered Yet Iconic Classical Instrument

 If we look at instruments like the Mridangam or Tabla, they set rhythm rather than melody.
 The Nadaswaram, on the other hand, carries the main tune and leads performances in many traditional settings.

 In Hindustani music, instruments such as the Sitar, Sarod, or Bansuri lean towards subtle and intimate expressions.
-By contrast, the Nadaswaram, though present in both Carnatic and Hindustani music, creates a sound that is strong, festive, and deeply spiritual.
+By contrast, the Nadaswaram, though present in both Carnatic and South Indian instrument music, creates a sound that is strong, festive, and deeply spiritual.

 Even when compared to the Shehnai, which is considered its North Indian cousin, the Nadaswaram stands apart.
 The shehnai has a mellow tone suited for smaller gatherings, but the Nadaswaram produces a volume and intensity that can fill vast temple courtyards and wedding halls without amplification.